Ragtime (film): Plot

 At the start of the 20th century, architect Stanford White unveils a nude statue atop Madison Square Garden, modeled after former chorus girl Evelyn Nesbit.
 After learning of this, Nesbit's husband, millionaire industrialist Harry Kendall Thaw, becomes convinced White has corrupted her and publicly shoots him dead.

 An upper-class family resides in New Rochelle, New York, where the father owns a factory and his wife's younger brother makes fireworks.
 An African American baby is abandoned in their garden, and upon learning the police intend to charge the child's mother, Sarah, with child abandonment and attempted murder, Mother takes Sarah and her child into the home despite Father's objections.
-Ragtime pianist Coalhouse Walker arrives in search of Sarah, driving a new Ford Model T, and realizing he is the baby's father, announces his intention to marry Sarah.
+Ragtime pianist Coalhouse Walker arrives in search of Sarah, driving a new Ford Model T, and, realizing he is the baby's father, announces his intention to marry Sarah.

-The younger brother witnesses White's murder and becomes obsessed with Evelyn.
+Younger Brother witnesses White's murder and becomes obsessed with Evelyn.
 Thaw's lawyer Delmas bribes Evelyn with a million-dollar divorce settlement to keep silent about Thaw's mental instability and to testify that White abused her.
 Passing through the Lower East Side, Evelyn encounters street artist Tateh, who throws out his unfaithful wife.
 He leaves New York City with their daughter and sells the flip book he created.
-Evelyn and the younger brother begin an affair as she prepares her return to the stage, while he assumes they will eventually marry.
+Evelyn and Younger Brother begin an affair as she prepares her return to the stage, while he assumes they will eventually marry.
 After Thaw is found not guilty by reason of temporary insanity, his lawyers inform Evelyn that Thaw will sue her for divorce on the grounds of infidelity and she accepts a smaller settlement.
-The affair ends, leaving the younger brother adrift.
+The affair ends, leaving Younger Brother adrift.

 In New Rochelle, Coalhouse is targeted by bigoted volunteer firemen led by Willie Conklin, who refuse to allow his automobile to pass by.
 Coalhouse finds a policeman and returns to find his car soiled with horse manure.
 Coalhouse attempts to force the policeman to intervene, but the policeman insists that Coalhouse should clean the manure off his car and move on, giving him the choice to do so or be arrested.
 Coalhouse refuses, and is hauled in to the local precinct.
 After Father arranges for Coalhouse's release, they discover his car has been further vandalized.
 Coalhouse pursues legal action, but can find no lawyer willing to represent him.
-Father and the younger brother argue over Coalhouse's legal recourse.
+Father and Younger Brother argue over Coalhouse's legal recourse.
 At a presidential rally, Sarah attempts to tell President Roosevelt about Coalhouse's case but is beaten by guards and dies.